Refugee Protection Watch (RPW)

 RPW priorities

 RPW aims to bridge the gap between the needs and protection issues that refugees from Syria and returnees face, and the policies and international developments that aim to address these.
-As such, we’ve identified a number of priorities our advocacy currently focuses on (2021/2022).
-Background to these priorities can be found in the reports and briefs section:
+As such, we’ve identified a number of priorities our advocacy currently focuses on: